DIY Fairy Garden Houses

 Just a few things to keep in mind when you are “constructing” your house:

-1 ) I like to leave a “doorway” where the door will sit.
+1 ) I like to leave a “doorway” where the door will sit on my diy fairy house.
 I find that cutting a “door” out of a piece of paper to use as a template and build around works well.
 Then I set the rocks back “around” it.
 (Otherwise when you stick your door on the front it just sort of hovers there – you can REALLY tell it’s just stuck on, which is fine too.
 But I like this better.

 2 ) If you do add a “room” make sure you build the rocks INTO each other, so that the “room” is integrated right into the house.
 If you just build it next to the main structure it will fall off.
 Rocks are heavy.